Inushin/dockerNodeSSL/README.md

 - Copy a file to the docker we want to: `docker cp file docker_id:/dir`

-- Remove all unused containers, volumes, networks and images: `docker system prune -a`

 - See all the configuration of the docker-compose.yml with the paths completed: `docker-compose config`

 - See all the information of a volumen (interesting of IPs): `docker inspect VOLUMEN_ID`

+- Remove all dangling (not tagged or associated with a container) containers, volumes, networks and images: `docker system prune`

+- Remove all unused containers and images with at least one container associated to them: `docker system prune -a`

+- Shows all unused local images: `docker images ls -f dangling=true`

+- Shows all unused local volumes: `docker volume ls -f dangling=true`

+- Remove all local volumes not used by at least one container: `docker volume prune`

 ## Installing Docker and Docker-compose 🛠
 ![Docker-composer](https://user-images.githubusercontent.com/57062736/141182130-b8ed2d7a-9a68-4387-b838-ba0d44bb4e0e.png)